 The Drug Free, Surgery Free Solution

-Countryside Veterinary service offers Class IV Laser therapy that delivers specific red and near-infrared wavelengths of laser light to induce a therapeutic effect within the body.
+Nokomis Veterinary service offers Class IV Laser therapy that delivers specific red and near-infrared wavelengths of laser light to induce a therapeutic effect within the body.
 These include increased circulation, decreased swelling, reduction of pain and enhanced tissue repair.

 There is no patient sedation or restraint required and the experience is usually pleasant and comforting to them.
 Each treatment lasts around 1-4 minutes, but the length and frequency of treatments varies with your horse’s condition.
 Even though improvement may be seen after the first visit, most patients require several treatments for greatest benefit, and we recommend a multi-visit treatment plan.
 Your veterinarian will recommend a treatment plan specific to your horse’s conditions.